 car accident.
 However, this is not always true.
 Many people suffer significant soft-tissue

-vertebrae), injuries that may be associated with long-term pain, and an
+may be associated with long-term pain, and an increased likelihood of

-ligaments, tendons, or muscles of the neck.
-This can contribute to neck
+or muscles of the neck.
+This can contribute to neck strain and

 concussive brain injury.